ib-ruby/ib-ruby/intro.md

 ```

 Open (pending) Orders are retrieved by »gw.request_open_orders«.
 IB::Gateway, in this case the module
-OrderHandling (lib(ib/order_handling.rb) updates the »orders«-Array of each Account.
+OrderHandling (in ib/order_handling.rb) updates the »orders«-Array of each Account.
-The Account#orders-Array concists of IB::Order-Entries:
+The Account#orders-Array consists of IB::Order-Entries:

 ```
 IB::Order: local_id: (integer), side: "B/S", quantity: (integer),